Atmospheric-Dynamics-GUF/PinCFlow.jl/docs/src/theory/numerics.md

 $$\mathcal{N}^{n + 1} \rightarrow \left(1 + 2 \alpha_\mathrm{R} f_\mathrm{RK}^m \Delta t\right)^{- 1} \mathcal{N}$$

 Note that the intrinsic frequency does not need to be updated since it depends on the other variables.
-Finally, the mean-flow tendencies for the current time step are calculated from the updated wave-property fields.
+Finally, the mean-flow tendencies for the current time step are calculated from the updated wave-property fields ([Jochum et al., 2025](https://doi.org/10.1175/JAS-D-24-0158.1)).

 ## Spatial discretization